-UK to face Russia at UN after spies revealed as Salisbury novichok assassins
+Vladimir Putin is 'ultimately responsible' for Salisbury Novichok attack, security minister tells ITV News

 -

-UK to face Russia at UN after spies revealed as Salisbury novichok assassins
+Mr Peskov added Russia "has no reasons" to investigate the two individuals charged on Wednesday because Britain has not asked for legal assistance on the case.

+It comes as the UN Security Council waits to discuss the attack, a meeting where British and Russian officials will come face-to-face.

-British and Russian officials will come face-to-face as the UN Security Council discusses the Salisbury novichok attack hours after Theresa May said Moscow agents were behind the deadly poisoning.
+The UK will brief the council on evidence relating to the Russian suspects, hours after Theresa May said the Moscow agents were behind the deadly poisoning.

 Police and prosecutors announced on Wednesday they had enough evidence to charge the men, named as Alexander Petrov and Ruslan Boshirov, over the poisoning in March.